Klyuchevskaya Sopka: Eruptions in the 2010s

-2013 eruptions

-On 25 January 2013, the volcano had a weak Strombolian eruption that stopped the following day.
-During January 2013, all volcanoes in the eastern part of Kamchatka Bezymianny, Karymsky, Kizimen, Klyuchevskaya Sopka, Shiveluch, and Tolbachik erupted, with the exception of Kamen.
+January 2013: On 25 January, the volcano had a weak Strombolian eruption that stopped the following day.
+During January, all volcanoes in the eastern part of Kamchatka—Bezymianny, Karymsky, Kizimen, Klyuchevskaya Sopka, Shiveluch, and Tolbachik—erupted, with the exception of Kamen.

-On 15 August 2013, the volcano had another weak Strombolian eruption with some slight lava flow that put on an excellent fireworks display before stopping on 21 August 2013, when Gorely Volcano woke up and started erupting again in relief of Klyuchevskaya Sopka.
+August 2013: On 15 August, the volcano had another weak Strombolian eruption with some slight lava flow that put on an excellent fireworks display before stopping on 21 August 2013, when Gorely Volcano woke up and started erupting again in relief of Klyuchevskaya Sopka.

-On 12 October, Klyuchevskaya had another three days of on-and-off eruptions with anomalies and a short ash plume, possibly indicating Strombolian and weak Vulcanian activity.
+October 2013: On 12 October, Klyuchevskaya Sopka had another three days of on-and-off eruptions with anomalies and a short ash plume, possibly indicating Strombolian and weak Vulcanian activity.
 An explosion from a new cinder cone low on Kliuchevskoi's southwest flank occurred on 12 October.
 An ash plume rose to altitudes of 6–7 km, and drifted eastward.
 The eruptions weakened and paused by 16 October 2013.

-On 19 November, a strong explosion occurred, and observers reported that ash plumes rose to altitudes of 10–12 km and drifted southeast.
+November/December 2013: On 19 November, a strong explosion occurred, and observers reported that ash plumes rose to altitudes of 10–12 km and drifted southeast.
 The Aviation Color Code was raised to Red.
 Later that day, the altitudes of the ash plumes were lower and the eruptions weakened and stopped again.
 On 7 December, activity at Kliuchevskoi significantly increased, having continued during 29 November – 7 December, prompting KVERT to raise the Alert Level to Red.
 Ash plumes rose to altitudes of 5.5–6 km above sea level and drifted more than 212 km northeast and over 1,000. km east.
 According to a news article, a warning to aircraft was issued for the area around the volcanoes.
 Video showed gas-and-steam activity, and satellite images detected a daily weak thermal anomaly.
 On 9 December, the Alert Level was lowered to Green when the eruptions abruptly stopped.

-2015 eruptions

-On 2 January 2015, after a one-year period of inactivity, the volcano had a Strombolian eruption which stopped on 16 January 2015.
-Minor eruptions resumed on 10 March 2015 and stopped on 24 March 2015.
-On 27 August 2015, the volcano had another Strombolian eruption which ended 16 hours later.
+2015: On 2 January, after a one-year period of inactivity, the volcano had a Strombolian eruption which stopped on 16 January.
+Minor eruptions resumed on 10 March and stopped on 24 March.
+On 27 August, the volcano had another Strombolian eruption which ended 16 hours later.

-2019 eruptions

-Kluchevskaya Sopka saw renewed eruption activity beginning in 2019.
-On 25 October 2019, the volcano had another weak Strombolian eruption which ended some 30 hours later.
+2019: Kluchevskaya Sopka saw renewed eruptive activity beginning in 2019.
+On 25 October, the volcano had another weak Strombolian eruption which ended some 30 hours later.

-2020 eruption

-A volcanic eruption occurred on 9 December 2020.
+Eruptions in the 2020s

+2020: The volcano erupted on 9 December.